3D human–computer interaction: 3D haptic devices

-3D user interface input hardware
+3D input devices

+3D optically tracked input gloves worn by John Underkoffler at the 2010 TED conference.

-These hardware devices are called input devices and their aim is to capture and interpret the actions performed by the user.
+These hardware devices are called input devices and their aim is to capture and interpret the actions performed in 3D by the user.
 The degrees of freedom (DOF) are one of the main features of these systems.
 Classical interface components (such as mouse and keyboards and arguably touchscreen) are often inappropriate for non 2D interaction needs.
 These systems are also differentiated according to how much physical interaction is needed to use the device, purely active need to be manipulated to produce information, purely passive do not need to.

 The main categories of these devices are standard (desktop) input devices, tracking devices, control devices, navigation equipment, gesture interfaces, 3D mice, and brain-computer interfaces.

-Desktop Input devices
+Desktop input devices

 This type of devices are designed for an interaction 3D on a desktop, many of them have an initial design thought in a traditional interaction in two dimensions, but with an appropriate mapping between the system and the device, this can work perfectly in a three-dimensional way.
 There are different types of them: keyboards, 2D mice and trackballs, pen-based tablets and stylus, and joysticks.
 Nonetheless, many studies have questioned the appropriateness of desktop interface components for 3D interaction though this is still debated.